wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (4) For the purposes of this section, a matter is not to be taken as having been disclosed unless it is disclosed clearly and prominently.

+    (4A) If a contract of insurance is renewed, the licensed insurer is not required to comply with subsection (1) if---

+    *   (a) the contract is of a kind that is renewable more frequently than annually; and

+    *   (b) the information referred to in that subsection was disclosed in writing to the policyholder less than 12 months before the date of the renewal; and

+    *   (c) that information has not changed since the last disclosure was made to the policyholder under this section.

-    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on summary conviction, to a fine not exceeding $100,000\.
+    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on conviction, to a fine not exceeding $100,000\.

+    Section 64(4A): inserted, on 4 September 2013, by [section 10][375] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Section 64(5): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 65 Disclosure by insurers not required to be rated

-*   (1) A licensed insurer that does not have a current financial strength rating as a result of [section 60(2)(a)][80] must, before entering into a contract of insurance or renewing a contract of insurance with a New Zealand policyholder, disclose in writing to the policyholder---
+*   (1) A licensed insurer that does not have a current financial strength rating as a result of [section 60(2)(a)][82] must, before entering into a contract of insurance or renewing a contract of insurance with a New Zealand policyholder, disclose in writing to the policyholder---

     *   (a) that the insurer is not required to have a current financial strength rating; and